Welcome, Regis Class of 2027! Deposit Here.

 Students missing a clinical day should follow programmatic procedures and reach out to their faculty member or clinical coordinator with questions.

-Residential students are allowed to host Regis and non-Regis guests in the residential spaces in accordance with the Campus Visitor and Event/Spectator policy.
+Residential students are welcome to host Regis and non-Regis guests in the residential spaces in accordance with the Campus Visitor and Event/Spectator policy.
 Students should also refer to the Student Handbook for the complete Residential Guest Policy.

 Email: covid19@regiscollege.edu